-During the period ended April 30, 2007, we issued in the aggregate 157,000 common share purchase options to employees and consultants.
-The options were issued with exercise prices of \$1.50 The initial fair value of the options was \$175,587.61 using the Black

-Scholes method at the date of grant of the options based on the following assumptions: (1) risk free interest rate of 4.90%; (2) dividend yield of 0%; (3) volatility factor of the expected market price of our common stock of 328%; and (4) an expected life of the options of 2 years.
-The fair value of the options has been expensed in this period.
+During the period ended January 31, 2008, we issued in the aggregate 245,000 common share purchase options to employees and consultants, with exercise prices of \$1.30 to \$1.50.
+The initial fair value of the options was \$136,411 using the Black Scholes method at the date of grant of the options based on the following assumptions: (1) risk free interest rate of 5.25%; (2) dividend yield of 0%; (3) volatility factor of the expected market price of our common stock of 238% - 246%; and (4) an expected life of the options of 2 years.
+The fair value of the vested options has been expensed in this period.
 In accordance with EITF 96-18, the fair value of consultant vesting options will be recomputed at each reporting period and any increase will be charged to expense.
-Due to staff departures, 77,000 options were cancelled, all of which had exercise prices of \$1.